 - A post-course asynchronous learning activity designed and implemented by each participant within 2-months of completing the course (Commitment: 5-12 hours).

 - strengthen the quality of leadership in humanitarian operations

 - foster development of best practice in emergency leadership and management

 - contribute to the expansion of a larger cadre of experienced team leaders proficient in emergency leadership competencies

-- are able to commit the time required to do the pre-workshop learning activities (about 10 hours), attend the workshop (4.5 days) and complete a post-workshop activity (5-15 hours), and,
+- are able to commit the time required to do the pre-course learning activities (about 10-12 hours), complete the Hogan Assessment and coaching, attend the online webinars (20 hours of webinars over five days) and complete and report on a post-course activity (5-12 hours).

-- exhibit the ability, potential and/or desire for leading, and possess a positive disposition towards humanitarian work, lifelong learning and leading teams.
+- possess a positive attitude towards lifelong learning, collaboration and leading teams.

-Since March 2006 to March 2017, nineteen ETLPs have been conducted.
-A total of 330 participants from some 25 different organizations, including UNOCHA, UNICEF, WFP, FAO, UNFPA, OHCHR, UNHCR, IOM, ICRC, IFRC, WHO, Oxfam UK, Mercy Corps, Care, CHF International, IRD, LWF, Danish Refugee Council, World Vision International, Caritas, the Refugee Consortium of Kenya, the Kenya Red Cross and the IASC Secretariat amongst others have attended these ETLP courses.
+Through the years nearly 400 participants from 30+ organizations have attended the ETLP, including from: UNOCHA, UNICEF, WFP, FAO, UNFPA, OHCHR, UNHCR, IOM, ICRC, IFRC, WHO, ICVA, Oxfam UK, Mercy Corps, CARE, CHF International, IRD, LWF, INTERSOS, Norwegian Refugee Council, Danish Refugee Council, World Vision International, Caritas, AIRD, HIAS, FOHNAD-RDC, the Refugee Consortium of Kenya, the Kenya Red Cross and the IASC Secretariat amongst others.

-For additional information about the programme, registration and logistics please contact email@example.com at UNHCR’s Global Center (GLC).
-For additional information about the ETLP design and content, please contact Charles Dufresne at email@example.com.
+For additional information about programme administration, application or technology requirements please contact firstname.lastname@example.org at UNHCR’s Global Learning and Development Center (GLDC).
+For additional information about the ETLP objectives and content, please contact Charles Dufresne at email@example.com.